Configure an active directory application in Azure Active Directory for the Splunk Add-on for Microsoft Cloud Services

 Select Access Azure Service Management as organization under Delegated Permissions.

-Install the Splunk Add-on for Microsoft Cloud Services
+Migrate from the Splunk Add-on for Microsoft Azure

 This documentation applies to the following versions of Splunk® Supported Add-ons: released